-The installation of large photovoltaic power plants in the world continues to increase both in number and installed power.
-As of today, there is already an installation in India that produces 1000MW.
-However, even larger photovoltaic solar power plants are still being built.
+The installation of large photovoltaic plants in the world continues to increase both in number and in installed power.
+As of today, there is already a facility in India supplying 1000MW.
+However, even larger solar photovoltaic plants are still being built today.

 In this sense, the countries that lead the production of photovoltaic solar energy are China, the United States and India.

-The Krnool Ultra Mega Solar photovoltaic park is located in India.
-Today it is already the largest photovoltaic plant in the world, surpassing the 850 MW of the Longyangxia Solar Park in China.
+Kurnool Ultra Mega Solar photovoltaic park is located in India.
+Today it is the largest photovoltaic plant in the world, surpassing the 850 MW installed capacity of the Longyangxia Solar Park in China.

-The park is located in Panyam Mandal, in the district of Kurnool, in Adhra Pradesh, in India.
+The park is located in Panyam Mandal, in Kurnool district, Andhra Pradesh, India.
 It occupies an area of 2400 hectares.

-The photovoltaic energy park is composed of more than 4 million solar panels.
-Each of these photovoltaic panels has a capacity of 315 watts.
-In this way, the photovoltaic power plant manages to generate around 8 GWh per day.
+The photovoltaic energy park is made up of more than 4 million solar panels.
+Each of these photovoltaic panels has an installed capacity of 315 watts.
+In this way, the photovoltaic plant manages to generate around 8 GWh per day.

 Longyangxia Hydro- Solar PV Station.
 850 MW.
 China

-The Longyangxia solar plant, located in Qinghai Province, China.
-It uses the mixed hydro-solar technology.
+Longyangxia Solar Plant, located in Qinghai Province, China.
+It uses mixed hydro-solar technology.
 In this way, it is the largest photovoltaic solar plant in the world using this technology.
 This power plant occupies a total of 9.16 square kilometers.

 The Kamuthi Solar Power Project solar photovoltaic plant is located in India.
 Specifically, it is located in Kamuthi, 90 km from Madurai, in the state of Tamil Nadu.

-The photovoltaic panels used by this solar plant occupy an area of 514 hectares.
+The photovoltaic panels used by this solar plant cover an area of 514 hectares.

 Solar Star Solar Farm I and II.
 597 MW.
-United States
+U.S

-This plant has 1.7 million photovoltaic panels occupying an area of close to 13 square kilometers.
+This plant has 1.7 million photovoltaic panels occupying an area of nearly 13 square kilometers.

-Copper Mountain Solar photovoltaic solar plant.
-552 MW.
+Copper Mountain Solar Photovoltaic Solar Plant.
+550 MW.
 United States

 The company that owns the solar plant is Sempra Generation.